wimberlyw/ardumiibo/README.md

 -

 ## Assembly
   	- Good luck.
-  - Add hot glue as wire stree relief as you go.
+  - Add hot glue as wire stress relief as you go.

 - Start printing the 3d printer files listed in the 3d parts section of this Github or listed in the BOM above.